The black pepper plant (Piper nigrum) is mainly grown commercially in hot climates. However, given the right conditions, you can grow it at home.

 Growing From Cuttings

-Black pepper vines produce three kinds of shoots: runner, climbing, and fruit-bearing shoots.
-However, the usual procedure is to propagate cuttings from runner shoots at the base of the mother plant.
+Black pepper vines have three types of aerial shoots: runner shoots, primary stems, and lateral branches that bear fruit.
+However, the usual procedure is propagating cuttings from runner shoots at the mother plant’s base.

 Around February or March, separate the selected runner shoots from the existing vine, cutting from the middle section.
 Next, cut the shoots into two- or three-node cuttings for planting.